CHIRICAHUA NATIONAL MONUMENT ON VINTAGE POSTCARDS

 "Totem Pole, Wonderland of Rocks, Arizona".
 Black & white real photo postcard.
 Published by Western Ways, Tucson, Arizona.
 Number WR-2.
 Probably dates from very early 1950s.

 "Cochise Head.
 Named after the old Apache chief, this formation of rock preserves his profile in stone.
 It is viewed from beside the Massai Point Road at Chiricahua National Monument -- The Wonderland of Rocks -- in southeastern Arizona".
 Printed color chrome-style postcard.
 Natural Color Card.
 Published and distributed by Bob Petley, Phoenix, Arizona.
 Number K159.
+Unused.
 Probably dates from early 1950s.

 "Punch and Judy, Chiricahua National Park, southern Arizona.
 This fantastic formation eroded from volcanic deposits in the Heart of Rocks area, ...".
 Printed color chrome-style postcard.
 Natural Color Card.
 Published and distributed by Bob Petley, Phoenix, Arizona.
 Number P31291.
 Number SARZ 1.
 Probably dates from 1950s.